Family Tales of a Connection to Paul Revere

 by Ben Edwards | 01.31.20

 A few years before Aunt Biz passed away in the bicentennial year of 1976, she fulfilled a request to put in writing her recollections of the Edwards family history.
 I have that sheet of paper next to me as I write this blog post, admiring her very legible cursive writing in red ink.
-There is no mention of a family tie to Paul Revere but she does note that her father, Joseph Bragdon Edwards, was born in New York City on February 8, 1861; her grandfather was Benjamin Edwards, born in Boston; her great grandfather was either Joseph Bragdon or Benjamin from Boston; and her great-great grandfather again was either Joseph Bragdon or Benjamin.
-Aunt Biz may have gotten some of her initial genealogical clues from an Edwards Family Bible in the possession of her father.
-See photos below.
+There is no mention of a family tie to Paul Revere but she does note that her father, Joseph Bragdon Edwards, was born in New York City on February 8, 1861; her grandfather was Benjamin Edwards, born in Boston; her great- grandfather was either Joseph Bragdon or Benjamin from Boston; and her great-great-grandfather again was either Joseph Bragdon or Benjamin.
+Aunt Biz may have gotten some of her initial genealogical clues from an Edwards Family Bible in the possession of her father (see photos below).
 It was printed in 1812.
 The family record section listed the births, marriages, and deaths of numerous members of the Edwards family.
-Tradition says it was passed down from eldest son to eldest son and when I grew up my father kept it in a closet in our home.
+Tradition says it was passed down from eldest son to eldest son, and when I grew up my father kept it in a closet in our home.
 I began reading the family records when I was 10.
-The earliest birth records were for 4 siblings including a Benjamin Edwards born in 1793 and a Joseph Bragdon Edwards born in 1799.
+The earliest birth records were for four siblings, including a Benjamin Edwards born in 1793 and a Joseph Bragdon Edwards born in 1799.
 The earliest death record was for a Benjamin Edwards who “died June 9, 1808 age 43 years.”
 As a 10-year-old, this entry intrigued me the most.
 Born in 1765, this Benjamin Edwards would have been my age when Paul Revere made his Midnight Ride and the American Revolution began.
-Was he the Captain Edwards buried at Copp’s Hill and if not, how was he related?
+Was he the Captain Edwards buried at Copp’s Hill and—if not—how was he related?
 The recollections of Aunt Biz and the records in the 1812 Edwards Family Bible are all the clues I had to begin my genealogical journey.